Japanese reporter's bid to save friend led to IS abduction

 A unit at Japan’s Ministry of Foreign Affairs had been seeking information on him since August, people involved in that effort said.
 Goto’s disappearance had not been reported until Tuesday’s video apparently showing him and Yukawa kneeling in orange t-shirts next to a masked Islamic State militant wielding a knife.

 Yukawa first met Goto in Syria in April and asked him to take him to Iraq.
-He wanted to know how to operate in a conflict zone.
-They went together in June.
+He wanted to know how to operate in a conflict zone and they went together in June.

 “He was hapless and didn’t know what he was doing.
-He needed someone with experience to help him,” Goto told Reuters.
+He needed someone with experience to help him,” Goto, 47, told Reuters in Tokyo in August.

-Yukawa then returned to Syria in July on his own.
-Goto, 47, returned to Japan.
-Yukawa’s subsequent abduction haunted Goto, who felt he had to do something to help the man, a few years his junior.
+Yukawa’s abduction that month haunted Goto, who felt he had to do something to help the man, a few years his junior.

 “I need to go there at least once and see my fixers and ask them what the current situation is.
 I need to talk to them face to face.
-I think that’s necessary,” Goto told Reuters in August, referring to locals who work freelance for foreign correspondents, setting up meetings and helping with the language.
+I think that’s necessary,” Goto said, referring to locals who work freelance for foreign correspondents, setting up meetings and helping with the language.

 Goto began working as a full-time war correspondent in 1996 and had established a reputation as a careful and reliable operator for Japanese broadcasters, including NHK.